FlashFunders/flash_flow/README.md

 that are newly in the `master_branch` and adds a comment "Deployed to production on 12/25/2015 at 11:11pm".
 Tracker doesn't support a real state for "In production", so for us this comment serves as that state.

-### Configuring hipchat
-When a branch other than the one you're on doesn't merge cleanly and can't be fixed by rerere (more on that later too), a notification can go out to Hipchat.
-The Hipchat notifier needs your token (api v2 token) and the room to which the message will be sent.

 ### Runtime options

 #### -v, --version